matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 `m.mentions` property, i.e. all newly created events (see [above](#backwards-compatibility)).
 Clients should include the sender of the event being replied to as well as any mentioned users in that event (excluding yourself) in the new event's `m.mentions` property.
-The `room` property should not be copied over.
+The `room` property MUST NOT be copied over.

 This signals that it is the *intention* of the sender to mention all of those people.
 This behavior may not make sense in all situations (e.g. an email-like client could